-This study sets out a vision of how the League of Arab States can turn green hydrogen into a viable solution to decarbonise different sectors and to strengthen the region's economy on the short, medium to long term, and how a joint strategy of member states can be used in achieving this vision.
-It is aimed at government policymakers in LAS Member States.
+This study sets out a vision of how Arab Countries can turn green hydrogen into a viable solution to decarbonise and to strengthen the region's economies on the short, medium to long term, and how a joint strategy of Arab states can be used in achieving this vision.
+It is aimed at government policymakers in the Arab region.
 It is equally suited for other experts interested in formulating or influencing green hydrogen policy and programmes in the region.

 The primary objective is to lay the ground for the development of a Pan Arab Green Hydrogen Strategy.
-The document hence identifies (i) current framework conditions, policy targets and plans for the deployment of green hydrogen in the region, (ii) the potential for the production and application of green hydrogen and its derivates, and (iii) potential scenarios for the development of a green hydrogen economy in the League of Arab States.
+The document hence identifies (i) current framework conditions, policy targets and plans for the deployment of green hydrogen in the region, (ii) the potential for the production and application of green hydrogen and its derivates, and (iii) potential scenarios for the development of a green hydrogen economy in Arab States.